top of page

 Jeffrey E. Stern

-Jeffrey E. Stern is a journalist, author, and development worker.
-His book’s include The 15:17 to Paris, which was turned into a major motion picture by Clint Eastwood and Warner Brothers, and The Last Thousand, which received honorable mention for best book of the Year by Library Journal.
-He has reported from Yemen, Iraq, Afghanistan, Guantanamo Bay, Kashmir, the epicenter of the west African Ebola outbreak, and Oklahoma’s death row.
+Jeffrey E. Stern is an award winning journalist and author.
+Stern has written four books, including The 15:17 to Paris, which was turned into a major motion picture by Clint Eastwood and Warner Brothers, The Mercenary: A Story of Brotherhood and Terror in the Afghanistan War, and The Last Thousand, which received honorable mention for best book of the Year by Library Journal.

 Mohammad Behroozian